 M.A.
 Degree in History

-The degree consists of at least 30 semester hours.
-A minimum of 18 of these hours must be taken in the primary field and a minimum of six must be taken in the secondary field.
-The remaining six hours can be taken in either the primary or secondary fields or in any other approved course work.
+The M.A. degree consists of 30 credit hours.
+A minimum of 18 of these credit hours must be taken in a primary field and a minimum of six must be taken in a secondary field.
+The remaining six credit hours can be taken in either the primary or secondary fields or in any other approved coursework.
 The fields offered are ancient, medieval, early modern European, modern European (including British), Russian, Asian, United States, Latin American and global history.
 Students may also pursue an appropriate secondary field outside of the department upon the approval of the director of graduate studies.
-Global History degree requirements are slightly different.
-Global History as a primary field must take 12 - 15 credit hours in approved courses, two of which need to be designated as Global History and two additional from two different geographical areas.
-In addition, students in Global History as a primary field are required to take an additional 9 hours of research and 6-9 hours completing coursework in a secondary field.
-Global History as a secondary field requires 9 credit hours rather than the 6-credit minimum typical for most other secondary fields.
-Consult the graduate catalog for a full listing of requirements.
+Global History degree requirements are slightly different and are explained in the graduate catalog.
+All students also take at least three 600-level reading seminars and two 700-level research seminars.

 Students complete a “master’s essay” while taking History 756 (directed research) at the end of the program.
 The “master’s essay” is a major original research project employing primary sources that builds upon the work that the student begins in their 700-level research seminars.
 Other requirements for the master’s degree are the successful completion of two field essays as the M.A.
 Comprehensive Examination, and demonstration of at least "average" proficiency in a foreign language for students studying areas where English is not the predominant language or who wish to go on to the Ph.D.
 When appropriate, quantitative skills can be substituted for the language requirement.